Camps for students entering grade 7 and 8Register Online

 Engineering Design Workshop: Musical Instruments

 Participants will spend the week collaborating with faculty, students, and staff at the Thayer School of Engineering at Dartmouth to design and build musical instruments.
 No background in music is required; just bring an interest in designing and building!
-Participants with get to use advanced tools for design (SolidWorks, a computer-aided design – or CAD – program) and machining (such as laser-cutters and 3D printers) as they design and build their own unique musical instruments.
-Learn what engineering is all about!
+Participants with get to use advanced tools for design (SolidWorks, a computer-aided design – or CAD – program) and machining (such as laser-cutters and 3D printers) as they design and build their own unique musical instrument.
+Join this fabulous opportunity to learn what engineering is all about!

 Scholarships for this camp are generously provided by NSF EPSCoR Grants.
 Partial and full scholarships are available.